Investing Money - How to Invest

 - When you sell units in unit trusts and OEICs – passed on in management charges

-- Each person has a dividends allowance of £2,000 per tax year.
+- Each person has a dividends allowance of £1,000 per tax year (reducing to £500 from 6th April 2024).
 Dividends below this allowance are free of tax

 - Taxable dividends are added to other income.